 "What's yer best price on this Guv'?"

 The Centre's teaching collection contains images which illustrate the many photographic processes, process characteristics, image degradation products, mounting techniques and methods of display.
 The Moors continue to add to this collection and often visit Bermondsey antique market and other notable antique and photographic auctions, fairs and markets in and around London.
-Bermondsey is a very early morning start, the market starts at 4.00am, and although not part of the curriculum participants of The Centre's"Certificated" seven week course and four week MASTER CLASS have the opportunity to accompany Ian and Angela on these trips.
+Bermondsey is a very early morning start, the market starts at 4.00am, and although not part of the curriculum participants of The Centre's"Certificated" seven week course and four week MASTER CLASS I & II have the opportunity to accompany Ian and Angela on these trips.
 Visits are also organised to Lacock Abbey and the Fox Talbot Museum at Lacock in Wiltshire, and other centres relating to photography and pertinent to the courses.

 There is nothing quite as enjoyable as a 'crisp' morning browsing round the market, listening to the dawn chorus "What's yer best price on this Guv'?"

 "It's like a museum where you get to touch the objects, and if you can afford it, even get to take them home".